Black Hole of Calcutta: The Holwell account

 One of the soldiers stationed in the veranda was offered 1,000 rupees to have them removed to a larger room.
 He went away, but returned saying it was impossible.
 The bribe was then doubled, and he made a second attempt with a like result; the nawab was asleep, and no one dared wake him.

 By nine o'clock several had died, and many more were delirious.
-A frantic cry for water now became general, and one of the guards, more compassionate than his fellows, caused some water to be brought to the bars, where Mr. Holwell and two or three others received it in their hats and passed it on to the men behind.
+A frantic cry for water now became the norm, and one of the guards, more compassionate than his fellows, caused some water to be brought to the bars, where Mr. Holwell and two or three others received it in their hats and passed it on to the men behind.
 In their impatience to secure it nearly all was spilled, and the little they drank seemed only to increase their thirst.
 Self-control was soon lost; those in remote parts of the room struggled to reach the window, and a fearful tumult ensued, in which the weakest were trampled or pressed to death.
 They raved, fought, prayed, blasphemed, and many then fell exhausted on the floor, where suffocation put an end to their torments.

 About 11 o'clock the prisoners began to drop off, fast.
 At length, at six in the morning, Siraj-ud-Daulah awoke and ordered the door to be opened.
 Of the 146 only 23, including Mr. Holwell [from whose narrative, published in the Annual Register and The Gentleman's Magazine for 1758, this account is partly derived], remained alive, and they were either stupefied or raving.
 Fresh air soon revived them, and the commander was then taken before the nawab, who expressed no regret for what had occurred, and gave no other sign of sympathy than ordering the Englishman a chair and a glass of water.
 Notwithstanding this indifference, Mr. Holwell and some others acquit him of any intention of causing the catastrophe and ascribe it to the malice of certain officers, but many think this opinion unfounded.

 Afterward, when the prison of Fort William was opened, the corpses of the dead men were thrown into a ditch.
 As prisoners of war, Holwell and three other men were transferred to Murshidabad.